tchannagiri/DSBplot/README.md

   --margin_right_px MARGIN_RIGHT_PX
                         The size of the right margin in pixels. (default: 300) --line_width_scale LINE_WIDTH_SCALE
                         How much to scale the line widths (aka thickness).
-Values > 1 increase the width; values < 1 decrease the width.
+Values > 1 increase the width; values < 1
-                        (default: 8)
-  --font_size_scale FONT_SIZE_SCALE
+                        decrease the width. (default: 8) --font_size_scale FONT_SIZE_SCALE
+                        How much to scale the font size.
+Values > 1 increase the font size; values < 1 decrease it.
+                        (default: 2)
+  --crop_x CROP_X CROP_X
+                        Range of the horizontal dimension to crop.
+Specified with normalized coords in range [0, 1].
+                        (default: [0, 1])
+  --crop_y CROP_Y CROP_Y
+                        Range of the vertical dimension to crop.
+Specified in normalized coords in range [0, 1]. (default:
+                        [0, 1])
+  --range_x RANGE_X RANGE_X
+                        Range of x-axis for plotting.If not specified chosen automatically to either show all nodes or a
+                        preset value for the layout. (default: [nan, nan]) --range_y RANGE_Y RANGE_Y
+                        Range of y-axis for plotting.If not specified chosen automatically to either show all nodes or a
+                        preset value for the layout. (default: [nan, nan]) --legend              Whether to show a legend on the figure. (default: False) --legend_colorbar_scale LEGEND_COLORBAR_SCALE
                         How much to scale the colorbar legend (for frequency-ratio coloring). (default: 4) --legend_spacing_px LEGEND_SPACING_PX
                         Amount of vertical space in pixels between different legends. (default: 200) --separate_components
                         If present, separate the connected components of the graph. (default: False) --interactive         If present opens the interactive version in a browser.
-Uses the Ploty library figure.show() function to do so.
+Uses the Ploty library figure.show() function to do so. (default: False) --reverse_complement {0,1} [{0,1} ...]
-                        (default: False)
-  --reverse_complement {0,1} [{0,1} ...]
                         Whether to reverse complement the sequences in the data sets.
-If present, the number of values must be the same as
+If present, the number of values
-                        the number of input directories.
-"1" mean reverse complement the sequence and "0" means do not.
-Used for making a
+                        must be the same as the number of input directories.
+"1" mean reverse complement the sequence and
-                        layout for data sets that have reference sequences that are the reverse complements of each other.
-If "1" also uses
+                        "0" means do not.
+Used for making a layout for data sets that have reference sequences that are
+                        the reverse complements of each other.
+If "1" also uses the reverse complement of sequences when
-                        the reverse complement of sequences when determining the display labels and hover text.
-This affects the universal
+                        determining the display labels and hover text.
+This affects the universal layout and fractal
-                        layout and fractal layout. (default: None)
+                        layout. (default: None)
+  --quiet               If present, do not print extra log messages. (default: False)
 ```

 ### `histogram.py`